Skip navigation

 Sign up

-Daniel Berger fires 9-under 63 to open Arnold Palmer Invitational
+Daniel Berger fires 9-under 63 to lead Arnold Palmer Invitational

-Seeking his first Tour win in five years, Daniel Berger jumped out to a substantial first-round lead at Bay Hill Club and Lodge in Orlando, Florida, on Thursday.
+Seeking his first Tour win in five years, Daniel Berger jumped out to the first-round lead at Bay Hill Club and Lodge in Orlando, Florida, on Thursday.

 Berger, who lives in Jupiter, made the most of his early start time at the Arnold Palmer Invitational by shooting a 9-under 63.
-He’s the clubhouse leader with every player in the signature event field now off the first tee.
+He’s the first-round leader by three strokes entering Friday’s second round.

 “I get to drive my own car up here, slept in my own bed last week,” Berger told reporters after his first 18 holes.
 “This is a place I played many times.
 There’s many years in the past where I’ve skipped a couple of those West Coast swing events, and this year being in the elevated events you don’t have that opportunity.
 So yeah, it’s just nice to be in Florida.
 I love it.”